-Do you want the consultant to be in your office every day during the work period or are you okay with a long-distance relationship that depends on email and conference calls?
+Do you want the consultant to be in your office every day during the work period, or are you okay with the consultant working remotely and communicating with you via email and conference calls?
 If it will be a long-distance collaboration, do you anticipate meeting with the consultant on a regular basis at fixed times, or will the meetings most likely be ad hoc?

 Should the consultant plan on attending some planning meetings in-person, such as the kick-off meeting for the proposal process?
 If so, do you have an idea when these meetings might take place and where they will be held?

 If you are hiring a consultant to act as an expert reviewer and strategist (as opposed to a hands-on grant writer) are you open to receiving the consultant’s feedback in any form, verbal or written?
 Or, do you want the consultant to provide everything in writing?
 In addition to written feedback on proposal drafts, possible work products could include a summary of trends in the project's area of focus or an analysis of the donor’s current projects, interests, and recent funding decisions.